A National Community Collecting Initiative

 This project builds on a growing body of original research, oral histories, and collections by and with our partners to document the impact Latina/o communities have had on American history and culture through the lens of baseball.
 Tracing histories of people, places, and objects that reflect the complex interplay of racial identities and sports across the nation allows us to tell diverse and unexpected stories within our communities.This project enriches local and national collections, includes plans for future exhibitions, and supports public programs and community engagement across the nation.
 In this first year, we laid the groundwork necessary to launch a National Museum of American History community collection initiative.

 Our project launched in October 2015 with a panel of scholars and set of workshops at the National Museum of American History.
-Our first community collecting event was hosted in San Bernardino, California followed by two more events in Los Angeles, California and Kansas City, Missouri.
+The first community collecting event was hosted in San Bernardino, California followed by two more events in Los Angeles, California and Kansas City, Missouri.
 Many thanks to our partners for making this initiative a huge success!
 We kicked off 2017 with an event in Tampa, Florida and have more community events over 2016 and again in 2017 to build interest, expand the archive, and ultimately bring collections to the national stage.
 Please check back periodically for updates and information.
 We look forward to seeing you at our events around the country!

 - February 19-20, 2016 - San Bernardino, California, hosted by California State University, San Bernardino

 - July 17, 2016 - Los Angeles, California, hosted by LA Plaza de Cultura y Artes

 - August 12-13, 2016 - Kansas City, Missouri, hosted by the Kansas City Museum

 - September 15, 2016 - Syracuse, New York, hosted by La Casita Cultural Center at Syracuse University

 - September 29, 2016 - Alamosa, Colorado, hosted by Adams State University